bnb-chain/bnb-chain-charts/gnfd-validator/README.md

 Our `storageClassName` is `ebs-sc`, with a `volumeSize` of `500Gi`.

-We get the genesis file for greenfield from the `url` stated under `genesisInit`.
-You have to change the `url` if a new genesis file is uploaded.
+If you are downloading a genesis file for greenfield, put that link in the `url` stated under `genesisInit`.
+Otherwise, defaults to copying the genesis.json from the `configPath`'s directory.

 The `podSecurityContext` and the `securityContext` used help to prevent any internal file system modifications as it prevent root user permissions.

-At the very end, there is an option to `enableConfigMapInit`, this config refers to the `configPath` in the [repo where the genesis document is provided](https://github.com/bnb-chain/bnbchain-gitops/tree/main/apps/gnfd-validator-qa).
+At the very end, there is an option to `enableConfigMapInit`, this config refers to the `configPath` in the [repo where the configuration documents are provided](https://github.com/bnb-chain/bnbchain-gitops/tree/main/apps/gnfd-validator-qa).
 Change the `configPath` if necessary.

+The `terminationGracePeriodSeconds` can be changed to give the pod sufficient time for shutdown.

 ## Common Operations